-My four-year-old daughter is into Shimmer and Shine, a delightful children’s television program about genie sisters named Shimmer and Shine granting three wishes per day.
-Occasionally, the sisters need to use their wishes to thwart their archnemesis, a sneaky sorceress named Zeta.
-By the end of the episode, Zeta is put in her place and all is back to normal again in their magical homeland of Zahramay Falls.
+My four-year-old daughter is into Shimmer and Shine, a delightful children’s television program about genie sisters named Shimmer and Shine.
+These genie sisters grant three wishes per day.
+And occasionally, the sisters need to use their wishes to thwart their archenemy, a sneaky sorceress named Zeta.
+By the end of the episode, Zeta is put in her place.
+Then all is back to normal again in their magical homeland of Zahramay Falls.

 Like Zeta, at times it feels like fraudsters are using sorcery and getting away with it.
 If, however, there is a fraud team in place executing a well-defined strategy, having some genie-sisters around won’t be necessary to keep fraudsters at bay.
 In fact, a successful fraud prevention strategy can empower the team to grant these same three wishes every day.